18 Best Hypoallergenic Dog Breeds to Adopt if You Have AllergiesLast updated: by Jessi Larson

 The ability to get a dog without suffering allergies will vary greatly depending on your sensitivity.
 As noted above there’s no such thing as a completely allergy-free dog.
 Their light shedding, saliva, or skin can still trigger those that are more sensitive.

 First off, it’s a good idea to discuss getting a pet with your doctor if you’ve had allergy issues in the past.
-Then it’s recommended that you visit and spend some time with your new potential pet to see if you suffer any reaction before taking them home.
+Then it’s recommended that you visit and spend some time with your new potential pet to see if you have any reaction before taking them home.
 Generally, a larger breed has more potential to produce more dander than a small breed.

 This is by no means an exhaustive list of dogs that work for allergy sufferers.
 Instead, we compiled a collection of hypoallergenic dog breeds that are more likely to be found at your local animal shelter, ready and waiting for a fabulous new home.